 Myth 7: RVs are for Long Vacations Only

-Truth: RVs are a great option when hitting the road for an extended road trip, but they’re so much more than that.
-Whether you’re thinking of becoming a weekend warrior or you’re exploring the option of RVing full-time, one thing is certain — the vacation never ends when you’re living an RV life.
-Learn how to find your RV travel pace and travel in the way that suits your lifestyle.
+Truth: Nope.
+RVs are a great option when hitting the road for a vacation, but they’re so much more than that.
+Whether you’re tossing around the idea of becoming a weekend warrior or you’re exploring the option of RVing full-time, one thing is certain — the vacation never ends when you’re living an RV life.

 Myth 8: Full-Time RVing is Impossible with Kids